NPS PHOTO by Park Ranger Konrad Wisniewski.

 Nature in New York Harbor?
 Absolutely!
-Gateway is a large park that includes several ecosystems, from ocean beaches to maritime forests, freshwater ponds and salt marshes, Gateway National Recreation Area includes many ecosystems that provide homes for a wide variety of wildlife.
-The park is also an important migratory stopping point along the Atlantic Flyway: over 300 species of birds use the park as a stopover during spring and fall migration, where they rest and refuel.
+Gateway is a large park that includes several ecosystems, from ocean beaches to maritime forests, freshwater ponds and salt marshes.
+Each provides food and shelter for a variety of wildlife.
+The park is also an important migratory stopping point along the Atlantic Flyway.
+More than 300 bird species visit the park as a stopover during spring and fall migration, where they rest and refuel.

 Gateway Research Learning Center